-Between 2008 and 2018, the imprisonment rate for Aboriginal and Torres Strait Islander Victorians was consistently higher than the rate for the total Victorian population.
-In 2018, the imprisonment rate for Aboriginal and Torres Strait Islander Victorians was 2,015.1 per 100,000 adults but was 152.3 per 100,000 adults for all Victorians.
+Between 2009 and 2019, the imprisonment rate for Aboriginal and Torres Strait Islander Victorians was consistently higher than the imprisonment rate for the total Victorian population.
+In 2019, the imprisonment rate for Aboriginal and Torres Strait Islander Victorians was 2,267.7 per 100,000 adults, but the imprisonment rate for all Victorians was 157.1 per 100,000 adults.

 Note: The data in the graph gives the rate of prisoners of each group per 100,000 adults of the same group.

 Imprisonment rate per 100,000 adults for Aboriginal and Torres Strait Islander Victorians and for Victorians overall